-This fund is aimed at supporting established groups to spread the word of their work to inspire more people.
+This prize is for the support of established groups, helping them to spread the word of their work to inspire more people.

 We regenerate the mountain ecosystems of our ancestral Andean lands through afforestation and reforestation with native species, and with the capture and propagation of beneficial microorganisms to improve soil fertility.